-Band 1 9-10 marks Candidates analyze and evaluate several ideas and details from the text(s) and develop lines of thought.
+Band 5 9-10 marks Candidates analyze and evaluate several ideas and details from the text(s), and develop lines of thought.
 Their own ideas are closely related to the original text(s) and show a good understanding of the main arguments.
-Band 2 7-8 marks Candidates respond in detail to ideas from the text(s), explaining them and expressing views on them with varying degrees of effectiveness.
+Band 4 7-8 marks Candidates respond in detail to ideas from the text(s), explaining them and expressing views on them with varying degrees of effectiveness.
 There is some reference to details in the original.
 Their own ideas are based on those of the original text(s).
 Band 3 5-6 marks Candidates show some response to the ideas in the text(s), summarizing them and giving simple views on them.
 Their own thinking is relevant, if not always tightly focused on the original text(s).
-Band 4 3-4 marks Candidates give a response to the original text(s).
+Band 2 3-4 marks Candidates give a response to the original text(s).
 Their ideas are relevant to the topic but make only occasional references to individual ideas or details in the original text(s).
-Band 5 1-2 marks Candidates write about the topic but there is little evidence that they have read or understood the text(s).
-Band 6 0 marks There is no discernible reference to the topic or to the text(s).
+Band 1 1-2 marks Candidates write about the topic but there is little evidence that the read or understood the text(s).
+Band 0 0 marks There is no discernible reference to the topic or to the text(s).

-8.1.4 Instructions for Completing Individual Candidate Record Cards
+Instructions for Completing Individual Candidate Record Cards

-- 1. A copy of the relevant Individual Candidate Record Card can be downloaded from www.cie.org.uk/samples - 2.
-The database will ask you for the syllabus code and your Center number, after which it will take you to the correct forms. - 3.
-Mark the coursework assignment for each candidate according to the assessment criteria provided in Section 8.1.3. - 4. (a) Enter a mark for writing (out of 40) and a mark for reading (out of 10-Assignment 3 only) in the appropriate spaces on the record card. - (b) Complete other sections of the form. - 5.
-Add the marks for writing and reading and enter the total mark (out of 50) in the appropriate box on the record card ("Total mark to be transferred to Coursework Assessment Summary Form"). - 6.
-Transfer the marks to the First Language English-Component 4, Coursework Portfolio, Coursework Assessment Summary Form, in line with the instructions in Section 8.1.5. - 7.
-Retain all Individual Candidate Record Cards and samples of coursework.
+- 1 A copy of the relevant Individual Candidate Record Card can be downloaded from www.cie.org.uk/samples - 2 The database will ask you for the syllabus code and your Center number, after which it will take you to the correct forms. - 3 Mark the coursework assignment for each candidate according to the assessment criteria provided on pages 16-20. - 4 (a) Enter a mark for writing (out of 40) and a mark for reading (out of 10-Assignment 3 only) in the appropriate spaces on the record card. - (b) Complete other sections of the form.

+- 5 Add the marks for writing and reading and enter the total mark (out of 50) in the appropriate box on the record card ("Total mark to be transferred to Coursework Assessment Summary Form"). - 6 Transfer the marks to the First Language English-Component 4, Coursework Portfolio, Coursework Assessment Summary Form, in line with the instructions on page 21. - 7 Retain all Individual Candidate Record Cards and samples of coursework.